Victorian Railways E type carriage: Automatic couplers

 From 1935 the E fleet started to gain automatic couplers, along with strengthened underframes, anti-telescoping beams at either end, air-conditioning and rubber pads in the bogies to reduce vibration and noise.
 The first automatic coupled carriages were 12AE-23AE-17BE-20BE from April 1935, which worked as a fixed block on the Albury Express with screw couplers on the outer ends to ensure compatibility with other stock.
 The conversion reduced slack and increased strength between carriages, significantly improving the ride quality.
 From September that year automatic-coupled blocks of E cars were also used on the Sydney Limited, and by June 1936 both those trains and the Overland were formed entirely with automatic-coupled sets of carriages.
 Vincent notes that Inman spent four months at the workshops being converted to automatic couplers; this may or may not be indicative of the degree of work required.
 Additionally, some cars were fitted with automatic coupler draught boxes and transition hooks earlier in the year, with full conversion to automatic couplers being completed in June 1936.
-World War II delayed the conversion program, and by the end of 1947 only the half the E Fleet had been converted, including the Joint Stock fleet, Goulburn, Campaspe,Yarra, Murray and State No.4.
+World War II delayed the conversion program, and by the end of 1947 only the half the E Fleet had been converted, including the Joint Stock fleet, Goulburn, Campaspe,Yarra, Murray and State Car No.4.
 As cars were upgraded to automatic couplers the frames were strengthened and anti-telescoping beams were added at the carriage ends.